datahub-project/datahub/docs/managed-datahub/observe/column-assertions.md

      value.
 The options presented will vary based on the data type of the selected column.
 For example with numeric types, you can check that the column value is greater than a specific value.
 For string types, you can check that the column value matches a particular regex pattern.
 You will also be able to control the behavior of null values in the column.
-If the **Allow Nulls** option is disabled, any null values encountered will be reported as a failure when evaluating the assertion.
+If the **Allow Nulls** option is _disabled_, any null values encountered will be reported as a failure when evaluating the assertion.

    - **Column Metric Assertions**: You will be able to choose from a list of common metrics and then specify the operator